How much is a visa from Nigeria to Egypt? Full cost guide

 Business visa

-Nigerian citizens traveling for trade, business meetings, or conferences in Egypt need a business visa.
-This type allows short stays and may be issued as single or multiple entry depending on travel frequency.
-Requirements include an invitation letter from an Egyptian company, a valid Nigerian passport, photographs, and proof of financial capability.
-Business travelers must also provide evidence of their company registration in Nigeria.
-Processing is done at the embassy.
+Nigerian citizens traveling to Egypt for trade activities, business meetings, or conferences are required to obtain a Business visa Egypt.
+This visa permits short-term stays and may be issued as single-entry or multiple-entry, depending on the traveler’s visit frequency.
+Applicants must submit an invitation letter from an Egyptian company, a valid Nigerian passport, recent photographs, proof of sufficient financial means, and documentation confirming business registration in Nigeria.

 Student visa